sean-kintone/shepherd-react-tutorial/docs/workshop-steps.md

 #### Display a treasure chest

 Lastly, we need to display our treasure chests.
-If we have met the criteria, we should be able to open the treasure chest `onClick`.
+If we have met the criteria in our app, we should be able to open the treasure chest `onClick`.
 Otherwise, we should display a closed treasure chest.

 ```jsx
       {treasureClicked ? (